 How do horse vaccines work?

 Vaccines stimulate an immune response in horses by tricking their bodies into believing that they are being attacked by a disease.
 They contain antigens (disease causing organisms) that are altered slightly, so they don’t cause the actual disease, but are still recognisable to the horse’s immune system.
-This means that the immune system creates antibodies and killer cells against these antigens to fight the ‘infection’.
-Memory cells are also produced at this time.
+This means that the immune system creates a response to fight the 'infection', cells such as antibodies and killer cells act against these antigens.
+Importantly, memory cells are created at the same time, ready to fight off a natural infection.

 What should my horse be vaccinated against?